-Anyone who owns a small business knows that managing cash flow and constant unpredictability can be challenges, but The Plum Card® from American Express (American Express is a CardRatings advertiser) allows business owners to better handle their finances with benefits like flexible payment options, discounts for paying early and low fees (particularly in the first year of card membership).
+Anyone who owns a small business knows that managing cash flow and constant unpredictability can be challenges, but The Plum Card® from American Express allows business owners to better handle their finances with benefits like flexible payment options and discounts for paying early.
+American Express is a CardRatings advertiser.

 For any entrepreneur in a high-volume business and with enough cash on hand to meet the minimum payment requirements, the lack of pre-set spending limits and opportunity for discounts on your statement balance make this a viable option.The Plum Card® from American Express's Best Features: